-As to timeframes, although the law provides for precise timelines for both parties and the court to render pleadings and/or decisions/judgments, only the ones imposed on parties are binding.
-Hence, it is not possible to foresee how long a case will take to be ruled on in definite before Angolan courts.
+As to timeframes, although the law provides for precise timelines for both parties and the Court to render pleadings and/or decisions/judgments, only the ones imposed on parties are binding in practice.
+Hence, it is not possible to foresee how long a case will take to be ruled on in definite before Mozambican Courts.